 There are a lot of technical and legal considerations that go into a proper shortlisting process.
 We’ll go over each issue below.

-Shortlisting criteria are the essential and desirable criteria needed to do the job and the minimum level that the shortlisted candidate should have.
+These are the essential and desirable criteria needed to do the job and the minimum level that the shortlisted candidate should have.

-Shortlisting criteria should be based on:
+Your shortlist criteria should be based on:

-Shortlisting criteria should not be based on:
+Your shortlist criteria should not be based on:

 Make sure your criteria doesn’t discriminate against any legally protected classes in the first place.
 The important thing here is to apply your criteria consistently, fairly, and objectively across all candidates.

 A simple example of an essential criterion is whether the candidate is legally able to work in the country.
 These types of criteria are often called knockout questions because either the candidate has it and can move forward or they don’t and gets screened out immediately.

 Desirable criteria, on the other hand, are ones that would make someone a stronger candidate for the role.
 These are often considered nice-to-haves.
 An example of a desirable criterion is a professional certification.

 In a lot of cases, the difference between essential and desirable criteria often becomes blurred.
 For example, a hiring manager may desire a minimum of three years of experience in a particular role.
 If the majority of the candidates have at least three years of experience, that criterion becomes essential by default when candidates with less experience get screened out.